Azure/azure-iot-sdks/c/doc/devbox_setup.md

 #### Option 1: Getting Qpid Proton via NuGet

- 1. Using Visual Studio 2015 open the iothub_client.sln solution located in **c\\iothub_client\\build\\windows** directory and right click on the iothub_client solution and select "Manage NuGet Package for Solutions".
+ 1. Using Visual Studio 2015 open the iothub_client.sln solution located in **c\\iothub_client\\build\\windows** directory, right click on the iothub_client solution and select "Manage NuGet Package for Solutions".

- 2. Click the "Include prerelease" check box (Click Restore packages if Visual Studio Prompts for this).
+ 2. Click the "Include prerelease" check box (click "Restore packages" if Visual Studio Prompts for this).

  3. Enter Apache.Qpid.Proton.AzureIot in the Search box (Ctrl+E) to find the Proton NuGet Package.